adamosoftware/Postulate.Orm/README.md

 - Use the [SchemaMerge](https://github.com/adamosoftware/PostulateORM/blob/master/PostulateV1/Merge/SchemaMerge.cs) class to migrate models to your database.
 It offers methods for comparing and synchronizing models and the physical database, and works only with SQL Server.
 See "Schema Merging" for more information.

 - Most methods have at least two overloads -- one that accepts an `IDbConnection` already open, and one that opens and closes a connection within the scope of the method.

-- Use the [Query&lt;TResult&gt;](https://github.com/adamosoftware/PostulateORM/blob/master/PostulateV1/Abstract/Query.cs) class for inline SQL with strongly-typed results.
-See "Using the Query class" for more information.

 ## Code Examples